Ramblurr/chef-solo-electrum/README.md

     export HOST=electrum

-Run Chef in the _solo_ mode:
+Run Chef in solo mode:

     ./go_vagrant.sh

-Electrum should be installed on your node.
+Electrum should be installed on your local VM.

 ### SSL configuration